Breast cancer is the most common cancer in women, and the second most common cause of death from cancer, after lung cancer.

 - Given to all women with Oestrogen receptor positive disease for 5 years post op.

-- Mechanism – binds to oestrogen receptors, preventing oestrogen from doing so, and resulting in a lack of DNA synthesis.
+- In breast tissue it is an oestrogen receptor antagonist – it binds to oestrogen receptors, preventing oestrogen from doing so, and resulting in a lack of DNA synthesis inside the cancer cells.
 It is non-steroidal.
 It causes the affected cell to remain in the G0 /G1 phases of the cell cycle.

 - Tamoxifen is actually a pro-drug – and metabolised into its active agent endoxifen.